 1970s Pineapple Table Lamp

-Materials: Brass, plastic pineapple with metal leaves.
+Materials: Brass round base.
+Plastic pineapple with metal (stainless steel) leaves.
 Plastic double socket with pull switch.
-Fabric lampshade.
+Round fabric lampshade.

 Height: 78 cm / 30.70”